Mattapan: Government and infrastructure

 Ryan's Playground provides water sprinklers, swings and other activities for children to enjoy.
-Almont Park and Hunt's Park are also fun for kids as they provide a range of sporting facilities such as tennis courts, basketball courts and more.
+Almont Park and Hunt's Park are also fun for kids, as they provide a range of sporting facilities such as tennis courts, basketball courts and more.

 Shopping Districts- Mattapan Square is the shopping district hub, featuring multiple stores.
-A few of these stores are Rainbow clothing, Payless, A Nail Gallery, CVS pharmacy and other stores.
-A few are locally owned and others are franchises.
-These infrastructures are well grouped together as there is a very high density among the physical structures in Mattapan.
+These infrastructures are well grouped together, as there is a very high density among the physical structures in Mattapan.

 The Affordable Housing plan in Mattapan is available to residents who have little income.
-Affordable housing is housing deemed affordable to those with a median household income[1] as rated by country, State (province), region or municipality by a recognized Housing Affordability Index.
-A few of these apartments are; Morton Apartments, Gallivan Boston Low Rent Public Housing Apartments, Cummins Highway Condo and Mattapan Center For Life.